 - Trash collection

 - Parking requirements

-Make sure your price includes all taxes and fees.
+Ensure that your price includes all state taxes and fees.

-Put the rental manager's contact information into your smart phone and wallet for quick access to answers throughout your visit.
+Put the rental manager's contact information into your smartphone and wallet for easy access to answers throughout your stay.

-Good job on booking your vacation rental!
+Good luck on booking your vacation home!
 You're on the right path to a fabulous vacation!